-Rehabilitation Nursing Staff: Specially trained in rehabilitation and assist patients in practicing the skills they have learned in therapy.
+Rehabilitation Nursing Staff: Specially trained in rehabilitation and assisting patients in practicing the skills they have learned in therapy.
 They provide care around the clock and are responsible for educating both you and your family/caregivers in promoting your independence and ability to take care of yourself.
 They will require that you do as much for yourself as possible so that you can continue to make progress in your program.
+The nursing team also manages your medical needs, along with the medical providers.